 - Cheese / Olives - Prep as directed.
 Store separately.
 (Can be done up to 4 days ahead)

-- Potatoes - Quarter potatoes.
-(Note: if using large potatoes like Russet, slice into cubes.)
+- Potatoes - Quarter potatoes (if using large potatoes like Russet, slice into cubes).

 - Heat oven to 425F / 218C degrees.

 - Spread potatoes out onto a sheet pan and cover tightly with some foil.
-Cook potatoes for 12 minutes, then remove foil and toss with olive oil (portion for potatoes), Italian seasoning, and some salt and pepper.
+Cook potatoes for 12 minutes, then remove foil and toss with olive oil, Italian seasoning and some salt and pepper.

 - Return pan to oven and continue cooking potatoes, uncovered, until tender, ~10 minutes.

-- Remove from oven again and top with pesto (reserve half if doubled for Thursday), cheese, and olives.
+- Remove from oven again and top with pesto (reserve half if doubled for Wednesday), cheese and olives.
 Return to oven and continue cooking until cheese is melted, ~5 minutes more.

-- When potatoes are nearly done roasting, whisk together vinegar, honey, mustard, and olive oil (portion for salad) in a mixing bowl.
-Add arugula (portion for salad) on top and toss just before serving.
+- When potatoes are nearly done roasting, whisk together vinegar, honey, mustard and olive oil in a mixing bowl.
+Add arugula on top and toss just before serving.

-- Serve potatoes topped with parsley and yogurt.
+- Serve potatoes topped with green onions and sour cream.
 Enjoy arugula salad on the side.